wea-f/Norepted/README.md

 Norepted works the same way a teacher embeds a video in Google Slides.

-1. The site extracts the **Video ID** from your YouTube link.
+1. It extracts the **Video ID** from your YouTube link.
 2. It creates an `<iframe>` pointing to `youtube-nocookie.com/embed/[ID]`.
-3. Because this is a different domain from `youtube.com`, it often bypasses network filters and strips ads.
+3. Because this is a different domain from `youtube.com`, it often bypasses network filters and strips the YouTube UI and ads.
-4. If that source is restricted, the **⟳ retry button** cycles through alternate embed sources.
+4. If that source is restricted, the **Try next source** button cycles through Invidious and Piped as alternate embed hosts.

 ---